agkozak/zcomet/README.md

     zcomet trigger extract x ohmyzsh plugins/extract

 `trigger` always checks to make sure that the repository it needs has been already cloned; if not, it clones it.
 The goal is for triggers to take almost no time to load when they are actually run.

+*NOTE: If the repository that `trigger` is cloning has submodules, consider whether or not you really need them.
+Using the [`--no-submodules`](#--no-submodules) option after `trigger` can save a lot of time during installation and updating.*

 This feature was inspired by [Zinit](https://github.com/zdharma/zinit)'s `trigger-load` command.